arh-eu/gds-cpp-messages/README.md

 ### Creating the Client

 You can obtain a pointer for the implementation object by calling the static `gds_lib::connection::GDSInterface::create(..)` method.
 This has two overloads depending on if you want to use TLS security or not.
-If not, the only url that should be passed is the GDS gate url (fe. `192.168.111.222:8888/gate`).
+If not, the only argument that should be passed is the GDS gate url (fe. `192.168.111.222:8888/gate`).

 ```cpp
 std::shared_ptr<gds_lib::connection::GDSInterface> mGDSInterface = gds_lib::connection::GDSInterface::create("192.168.111.222:8888/gate");